Can my cat or dog catch Coronavirus?

 Our pets are so dear to us we obviously don’t want them to be ill or any harm to come to them.
 But there’s no reason for undue fear when it comes to our pets.

-The current spread of Coronavirus is due to human-to-human transmission and the government guidance states there’s currently no evidence to suggest pets are spreading the disease to humans.
+The current spread of Coronavirus is due to human-to-human transmission and the government guidance states there’s currently no evidence to suggest pets can transmit coronavirus to people.

 According to the British Veterinary Association (BVA) there have been isolated reports from elsewhere in the world of dogs and cats testing positive for Coronavirus after close contact with infected humans.